alexk99/the_router/bras/pppoe_bnd_v2.md

 	  #
 	  # IP Pool cache size, TTL
 	  #
-	  # IP Pool serve the same purpose as DHCP lease database does
+	  # IP Pool serves the same purpose as DHCP lease database does
 	  # and allows to have persistente ipv4 addresses as long as
-	  # TheRouter doens't reboot (no filesystem storage)
+	  # TheRouter doesn't reboot (no filesystem storage)
 	  #
 	  sysctl set ippool_cache_size 4096
 	  sysctl set ippool_cache_entry_ttl 172800